TendTo/ts-aws-lambda-template/README.md

 - [Node.js 10](https://nodejs.org/en/), including [npm](https://www.npmjs.com/)
 - [Docker](https://hub.docker.com/search/?type=edition&offering=community)

-The first command will build the source of your application.
-The second command will package and deploy your application to AWS, with a series of prompts:

-- **Stack Name**: The name of the stack to deploy to CloudFormation.
-This should be unique to your account and region, and a good starting point would be something matching your project name.
-- **AWS Region**: The AWS region you want to deploy your app to.
-- **Confirm changes before deploy**: If set to yes, any change sets will be shown to you before execution for manual review.
-If set to no, the AWS SAM CLI will automatically deploy application changes.
-- **Allow SAM CLI IAM role creation**: Many AWS SAM templates, including this example, create AWS IAM roles required for the AWS Lambda function(s) included to access AWS services.
-By default, these are scoped down to minimum required permissions.
-To deploy an AWS CloudFormation stack which creates or modifies IAM roles, the `CAPABILITY_IAM` value for `capabilities` must be provided.
-If permission isn't provided through this prompt, to deploy this example you must explicitly pass `--capabilities CAPABILITY_IAM` to the `sam deploy` command.
-- **Save arguments to samconfig.toml**: If set to yes, your choices will be saved to a configuration file inside the project, so that in the future you can just re-run `sam deploy` without parameters to deploy changes to your application.

-You can find your API Gateway Endpoint URL in the output values displayed after deployment.
+You will also need an [AWS](https://aws.amazon.com/) account and a [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) with the right access policy you can use to connect from the console.

 ## SAM configuration

 The configuration is specified in the _samconfig.toml_ file.
-Some of the required settings include:
+You can change it freely, or add some more environments.
+Some of the settings include:

 - **Profile**: name of the aws profile you saved the console credentials for.
 - **Confirm changeset**: whether to ask for manual confirmation after showing the change set sam will produce